 If differing assurance levels are mandated and necessary then perhaps a better use of resources would be stronger authentication checks commensurate to the identity proofing assurance levels.
 Stronger authentication protocols and methods would provide greater value in assuring the identity of the end user, process or machine in contrast to checking assurance levels on a certificate every time the certificate is presented.

 However, given the importance of the security of the Electric Industry another solution to consider would be eliminating all but one assurance level in the identity proofing process.
 The highest level, which currently demands individuals present themselves in-person seems a very unlikely and impractical scenario.
 On the other side, Rudimentary does not appear as a commensurate check given critical infrastructure protection standards put into place within the past five years.
 A single assurance level check requiring verification of an individual’s identity by a trusted third party would go a long way to both strengthening and simplifying the assurance level checking process.
 A single level removes the need to check levels at the time of application access and removes the burden of selecting assurance levels for different applications; the recent discussions for Oasis and e-Tagging illustrate this dilemma.

+10/11/12 - Currently the standard requires a minimum of Basic or higher.
+The check is required to assure that the certificate presented meets the requirements of the Transmission Provider.

 The client Certificate is associated with a valid registered user account on the OASIS Node.